A topic from the subject of Literature Review in Chemistry.

 Step 4: Filtration and Washing

 Filter the mixture using a Buchner funnel and filter paper.
-Wash the aspirin crystals with water to remove impurities.
+Wash the aspirin crystals with ice-cold water to remove impurities.

 Step 5: Drying